lukacspapp/GA-SEI-Project-4-Cicero/README.md

 I decided to concentrate the most on the backend for this project as I was focusing on frontend and design in previous projects

-Our **MVP** was to ensure that there is a smooth exchange of image data between the frontend and the backend.
-If we were able to reach that goal quickly, we would add CSS filters.

 ## Backend